 Pep Marie (they/she) is a proud Black, Queer, Philly native building spaces for self determination in their city.
 In high school, Pep became a member of the Philadelphia Student Union and was first introduced to the importance of centering the leadership of those most directly impacted in movement work.
 Pep went on to major in Sociology with concentrations in both Africana and Urban Studies from Oberlin College, where they developed their facilitation skills across campus guiding conversations on privilege and oppression.
 In 2013, Pep returned to Philly at the same moment that 64 of our neighborhood schools were slated for closure.
 Within the Media Mobilizing Project, Pep collected stories from across school communities about challenges, successes and visions following major cuts.
 PhillySUN is building leaders in and around our schools in response to the needs and desires expressed throughout this listening process.
 In 2019, PhillySUN will release How-To Engage Parents in Transformative Schools, a workshop manual created from our reflections on our past and current campaigns.

 Lissy Romanow was introduced to political education as a teenager, and became a community organizer ten years ago.
 She was a lead organizer with Neighbor to Neighbor Massachusetts, where she advanced statewide economic and environmental justice campaigns, and a fellow with the Jewish Organizing Initiative & Network.
 In 2014, she joined the visionary staff of the Ayni Institute, where she helped incubate the Momentum training, and co-founded IfNotNow, a movement to end American Jewish support for the occupation in Israel/Palestine.
 In 2017, she became Momentum’s first Executive Director.
-Her work is currently focused on coaching organizers to design social movement campaigns and publicizing the new wave of experiments underway in U.S. organizing.
+Her work is currently focused on coaching organizers to design social movement campaigns and supporting the new wave of experiments underway in U.S. organizing.

 Neda Said is an organizer working with Survived & Punished, a national project to end the criminalization of survivors of domestic violence.
 As a queer woman of color and first generation graduate, her work is led by a passion to alleviate injustices towards marginalized communities at the intersections of identity.
 She plans to continue utilizing her skills to build capacity within community and momentum in the movement towards liberation.
 Neda is currently the Program Coordinator at Neighborhood Funders Group.
 Her previous professional work includes youth leadership programming and organizing with queer and trans youth of color, as well as social justice education and domestic violence training for youth, volunteers, and advocates.
 She also sits on the advisory board of Queer Crescent.
 Neda completed her studies in Political Science and International Studies at UC San Diego.
 In the rare moments Neda is not immersed in planning the details of something, she’s probably out enjoying the sunshine.

-Elizabeth (Lizzie) Shackney is based in Austin, TX.
-She currently serves as the Director of Analytics and Research at Texas RioGrande Legal Aid, the largest legal services provider for low-income clients in Texas.
+Lizzie Shackney is based in Austin, TX.
+She currently serves as the Director of Analytics and Research at Texas RioGrande Legal Aid, the largest legal aid provider in Texas.
 She works at the intersection of justice and technology, collaborating with attorney and non-attorney advocates in areas such as civil rights, housing, and environmental justice to pinpoint problems and develop solutions, primarily focusing on geospatial analysis and mapping visualizations.
 Previously, Lizzie worked as a field organizer with the Beto for Texas Senate campaign, an AmeriCorps member with Impact America in Birmingham, AL, and a communications intern at Voice of the Experienced (VOTE) in New Orleans, LA.
 In her spare time, she assists low-income folks in the Austin area with income tax preparation, writes non-fiction essays, and keeps saying that she’s going to get into improv comedy.
 Lizzie received her B.A. from Wesleyan University in 2017 with high honors in government.
 View her previous mapping and writing projects at her website, lizzieshackney.com.

 Bernadett Sebály is a community organizer, trainer and mentor based in Hungary.
 A cultural anthropologist by education, she currently studies at CEU’s School of Public Policy.
 She is the editor of the book titled The Society of Power or the Power of Society?
 The Basics of Community Organizing, a compilation of studies of American academics, and the author of many articles.
 Previously, she worked for many years in international civil rights organizations as campaign coordinator and press officer.
 She has gained her experience in community organizing as a member of The City is for All, where she worked as an activist between 2009-2017, and in the Civil College Foundation, where she was a mentor of organizers between 2014-2018.
 She spent one year in the U.S. in 2012 with Virginia Organizing and visited other organizations across the country.
 Her goal is to link the worlds of activism, organizing and academia in a way that is fruitful for all.